schance14/meet/README.md

 # Meet-Up 📲
 ## Project Description:
-Meet-up is a serverless, progressive web application, that gives its users a way to search for upcoming events by city to meet people and find interesting experiences.
+Meet-up is a serverless progressive web application that gives its users a way to search for upcoming events by city to meet people and find interesting experiences.
 Meet-up is built with React and uses the test driven development technique to deliver high quality code.
+Meet App uses serverless functions with  AWS Lambda for its authorization server.
+With this authentication, users can login with their google account to be able to view the calendar events in the app.
+Using serverless functions will be most beneficial to this app to provide the services needed rather than building and maintaining my own server for authorization.

 ### User Stories:
 Feature 2: Show/Hide Event Details